Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Founded in 1897, its rooms contain examples of over 500 years of British art.
 The collection is divided into three sections:

-• Contemporary British Art: you can see works made from 1960.
+• British contemporary art: works made from 1960 onwards can be seen.
 Some of the artists represented are Francis Bacon, Peter Blake and Damien Hirst.

 Information and tips for the visit:

 • Address and directions: it is located in Millbank, Westminster SW1P.
 The most pleasant way to get there is with the Tate Boat, a boat that takes you from the Tate Modern to the Tate Britain and leaves every 40 minutes.
-Alternatively, you can also go by subway to Pimlico, Vauxhall (Victoria line) or Westminster (Jubilee, District and Circle lines).
+On the other hand, you can also go by subway to Pimlico, Vauxhall (Victoria line) or Westminster (Jubilee, District and Circle lines).

 7. Imperial War Museum